Did you know…?

 - Among adults age 70+ with hearing loss who could benefit from hearing aids, fewer than one in three (30%) have ever used them.
 Even fewer adults aged 20 to 69 (approximately 16%) who could benefit from wearing hearing aids have ever used them.

 - As of December 2012, approximately 324,200 cochlear implants have been implanted worldwide.
 In the United States, roughly 58,000 devices have been implanted in adults and 38,000 in children.

-- Five out of 6 children experience ear infection (otitis media) by the time they are 3 years old.
+- 5 out of 6 children experience an ear infection (otitis media) by the time they are 3 years old.

-- Current production of hearing aids meets less than 10% of global need.
+- Current production of hearing aids meets less than 10% of the global need.